Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington Stats and Trends

-- Washington has one win against the spread in seven games this season.
+- Washington has one win against the spread in seven games this year.

-- This year, the Huskies are winless ATS when entering a game as an underdog of 2.5 points or more.
+- The Huskies have yet to cover the spread this season when underdogs by 2.5 points or more.

-- Washington's games this season have hit the over on one of six set point totals (16.7%).
+- Washington's games this season have gone over the total in one out of six opportunities (16.7%).

-- Washington is 1-1 against the spread and 2-0 overall when the team notches more than 28 points.
+- When Washington records more than 28 points, it is 1-1 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.